Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 	- Just outside the starting cave and to the right are several corpses with gear specifically determined by the character's unique stats, perks, and traits.
 - **Stealing - I can't steal because of the Purchase on Display mod.
 How do I fix this?**
 	- Crouch and you can still steal these items!
+- **Steam Overlay - Can I disable steam overlay via New Vegas > Properties and have the same outcome?**
+	- No. This will only disable it visually, though the overlay will still connect to the game and cause a similar performance impact.
 - **Stock New Vegas - What is the Stock New Vegas Folder and why do I need it?**
 	- It is an installation of Fallout: New Vegas that has already had several root mods installed.
 It also has the benefit of not altering the Steam/GOG Fallout New Vegas installation.
 Uranium Fever is entirely self-contained in this respect.
 - **TTW Installation - Can I just move my TTW installation from a prior modlist into the TTW mod folder?**
 	- No. The TTW Installer edits Fallout: New Vegas files in the `[NoDelete] Stock New Vegas` folder.
 This is intentional to allow Uranium Fever to be entirely self-contained.
 - **TTW Installation Failed - I am getting an error saying "The installed Fallout: New Vegas version is unsupported".
 Why?**
 	- This is because you have not appropriately built your Stock New Vegas folder.
+- - **Uranium Fever Insallation - What are the first steps I can complete in troubleshooting a Uranium Fever installation issue?**
+	- Relog into your Nexus account in Wabbajack by clicking the cogwheel at the top, selecting logout, selecting login, then validating the login request.
+	- Restart your computer.
+ 	- Re-run the Uranium Fever Installer.
 - **VATS - Why can't I use VATS?**
 	- It has been fully replaced by a skill-based alternative called Bullet Time.
 - **Vortex - Can I install Uranium Fever with Vortex?**